l3ox64/GGJS/README.md

 ./# Getting Started with this GGJS

 ### Prerequisites
-Make sure you have installed [nodejs](https://nodejs.org/en/download) on your machine
+Make sure you have installed [nodejs](https://nodejs.org/en/download) and [mongodb](https://www.mongodb.com/try/download/community) on your machine

 1) Clone this repo:
     ```bash